sagemath/trac_to_gh/Issue 7421.md

 With the attached patch, the precondition for registering a new coercion from P to Q with register_coercion becomes:

- "no over coercion from P to Q has been registered or discovered earlier"
+ "no coercion into P has been queried, or no coercion from P to Q has been registered or discovered earlier"

 Which is a bit weaker than the previous: